stoerr/annealingDottyLayout/README.md

 Graph layout with simulated annealing as a processor for Dotty files (for GraphViz)
 ===================================================================================

-(In Progress - the layout works but no Dotty file reading yet.)

 This is a processor for Dotty files that uses the simulated annealing algorithm http://en.wikipedia.org/wiki/Simulated_annealing to layout a graph given as a dotty file that can then be rendered with GraphViz